-Latin America has been a consistent contributor to the global Project Bond market, with more than \$50BN in issuances since 2010.
-Issuances for assets in Latin America represent approximately 16% of global volumes between 2010 and 2017.
+Latin America has been a consistent contributor to the global Project Bond market, with more than \$60BN in issuances in 15 countries since 2010.
+Issuances for assets in Latin America represent approximately 17% of global volumes between 2010 and 2018.

-Historically, the Latin American Project Bond market has been dominated by four countries: Mexico, Brazil, Peru, and Chile, which contributed 35%, 22%, 15%, and 10%, respectively, of total issuance volume between 2010 and 2016.
-These are the countries in the region that maintained their investment grade status the longest (with the exception of Brazil recently downgraded to subinvestment grade) and that contributed the most to the region's total economic activity, in GDP terms.
+Historically, the Latin American Project Bond market has been dominated by four countries: Mexico, Brazil, Peru, and Chile, which contributed 34% (\$19.2BN), 18% (\$16.3 BN), 14% (\$9.2BN), and 12% (\$5.5BN), respectively, of total issuance volume between 2010 and 2018.
+These are the countries in the region that have maintained their investment grade status the longest (with the exception of Brazil recently downgraded to sub-investment grade) and that contribute the most to the region's total economic activity, in GDP terms.

 In the past few years, other countries that had been underrepresented in the Project Bond market have seen increased activity.
-For instance, nearly \$2BN have been issued from Colombia since 2015 - mostly-related to its 4G toll road program, and \$665MM from Argentina in 2017 alone - marking the country's comeback to the Project Bond market after nearly two decades of inactivity.
+For instance, \$2.8BN were issued from Argentina in 2017 and 2018 alone - marking the country's comeback to the Project Bond market after nearly two decades of inactivity.
+In addition, since 2010 over \$5.4BN have been issued in senior secured notes in Panama and \$1.2BN in Colombia.
+Successful transactions took place as well in the Dominican Republic, Costa Rica, Uruguay, Jamaica and, more recently, Ecuador which saw its first Project Bond issuance in March 2019 with the refinancing of the Quito airport.